kyverno/kyverno/documentation/writing-policies-generate.md

             purpose: mongo
 ````

-In this example each namespaces will receive 2 new resources if label match:
+In this example each namespaces will receive 2 new resources:
   * A `ConfigMap` cloned from `default/config-template`.
   * A `Secret` with values `DB_USER` and `DB_PASSWORD`, and label `purpose: mongo`.